newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 http://localhost:8000/admin/

-This interface provides user (ACL) management, a full control of all Campaigns, Phonebooks, Subscribers, Gateway, configuration of the Audio Application.
+This interface provides user (ACL) management, full control of all Campaigns, Phonebooks, Subscribers, Gateways and configuration of the Audio Application.

 .. contents::